How I Teach

 I provide affordable and engaging Spanish classes online with long-lasting results for homeschoolers, unschoolers, and online learners.

-I offer group or individual classes during the school year or year-round.
+I offer group, co-op, or individual classes during the school year or year-round.

 What I Do: